 As of March 1st, 2024 the current legal sizes are;

-Bluefish; 8" and 5/day/angler (we may suggest fewer if they are as larger class)
+Bluefish; 8" and 5/day/angler (we may suggest fewer if they are a larger class)

 Flounder; 16" Jan 1st - May 31st & 17 1/2" June 1st - Dec 31st, 4/day/angler